 But, just like with the whisky, after I finished the Baileys I looked down at the bottom of my glass and there they were staring right up at me, three square rocks covered in Baileys.
 My friend then took my glass, rinsed the access liquid off the rocks and placed them back into the little box they came in.

 AN HONEST REVIEW: STONES GOOD FOR “ENTHUSIASTS” BUT ICE STILL WORKS

-They get cold faster than ice can freeze and therefore are a good last minute decision if in fact you don’t have any ice made.
-They also don’t melt and therefore don’t dilute drinks.
-They also are cute little party favors that start conversation and can be a great thing to give as a gift.
+They get cold faster than ice can freeze if there is no ice made.
+Since they also won’t melt it won’t dilute drinks.
+They are cute party favors or gifts that start a conversation.

 I thought the maintenance of the stones to be quite annoying.
 But for now I think I will stick to my freezer-made ice and save the expense for another time.